hashintel/hash/packages/engine/README.md

 > **Warning** - Rust runners are currently not supported.
 Within your simulation project, you should only see `.js` files within dependencies (for example, dependencies/@hash/age/src/behaviors/age.js).
 Files ending in `.rs` will be ignored and the run will possibly fail in unclear ways.
 >
-> Currently, the easiest way to create a project is by using the [integrated IDE](https://core.hash.ai) called [hcore] (hCore).
-In the absence of an in-depth description of expected project structure (which will be coming in the future), downloading a project from hCore is currently the easiest way to learn how one should be set out.
+> Currently, the easiest way to create a project is by using [HASH Core](https://core.hash.ai).
+In the future, an in-depth description of the expected project structure will be given here instead.

 In order to download and run a simulation from hCore, use `File -> Export Project` (this is available in the toolbar at the top of the page).
 For help in finding or creating, and editing, simulations in hCore, take a look at our [online documentation][docs].
 Then save and unzip the downloaded project to a location of your choice, for example by